 I hope you enjoy!

-Oh, and as a note of warning, be careful not to over-bake them.
+As a note of warning, be careful not to over-bake them because these white chocolate chip cookies can become tough quickly!
 It’s ok if they look a little bit under-baked when you first remove them from the oven.
-Mine usually do but as they cool they become soft and perfect.
+You want them to be just barely golden on the edges.
+Mine usually look a little under-done but as they cool they become soft and perfect.

 - 2 1/2 cups all-purpose flour